BCMSLab/rkip/README.md

 ## Running the analysis

 The analysis scripts is organized to be ran using a single [make](https://www.gnu.org/software/make/) command.
-This will first load the necessary functions and run the main analysis and save the data in an R object `rkip_wgcna.rda`.
+This will first load the necessary functions and run the main analysis and save the data in an R object `data/rkip_wgcna.rda`.
 This will be used to generate the figures and graphs.
 In addition, a log file is generated in the sub-folder 'log/' for each script which can be used for troubleshooting.

 To do that, the `make` command should be invoked from withing the `analysis/` sub-folder.